richard-ian-carpenter/Sports_Analysis/README.md

-# WordPress_Blog
+# Sports_Analysis

-This repository will hold any code and additional information that I use for my current blog.
-Older versions of my blog have their own repositories -- one from Netlify and one from BlogSpot.
+This repository will hold any code and additional information that I use for sports analytics.

 Thanks,
 Rich